ietf-wg-cellar/matroska-specification/cellar-tags/tags_security.md

 Tag values can be either `TagString` or `TagBinary` blobs.
 In both cases issues can happen if the parsing of the data fails.

 Most of the time strings are kept as-is and don't pose a security issue, apart from invalid UTF-8 values.
+Implementations **MUST** validate `TagString` inputs for UTF-8 correctness and reasonable length before use, in accordance with the security considerations in [@!RFC3629, section 10].

 String tags that are parsed like "REPLAYGAIN_GAIN" or "REPLAYGAIN_PEAK" defined in (#technical-information) or string tags following the rules from (#tagstring-formatting) or string tags following other strict formats like URLs